-Children can try their luck at panning for gold at this special place on a creek in Angertal.
-Display boards explain under which circumstances gold can be found in water courses.
-In a hut rubber boots and pans are available for the gold panning adventure.
+Children can try their luck at panning for gold at this remarkable place on a creek in Angertal.
+Display boards explain how the young diggers will find gold in water courses.
+In a hut, rubber boots and pans are available for the gold panning adventure.
+[German]

 The museum was established in 1967 in the buildings of the former Royal Prussian saline to Halle (Saale).
 In these rooms, salt is still traditionally extracted.
 At regular events, the visitors look over the Hallors’ shoulders during salt production.
 [German]

 At the Rostock City Harbour you can find old as well as reconstructed warehouses.
 In the rooms of the warehouse on the left side the headquarter of AIDA Cruises is based.
 The piers for the huge AIDA cruisers are not far way at the port of Warnemünde.

 This is NOT contemporary art but the shift bosses’ change room (Steigerkaue) in the world heritage site of Rammelsberg mine.
 Instead of lockers the shift bosses used these baskets for storing their clothes and put them high up in the hall.
 A similar change room (Kaue) for miners I saw at the cocking plant Hansa in Dortmund.